Last Updated on November 10, 2023 by maximosecrets

 If when you enter the Manage Rules dialog it is found to be empty, then use the Auto-Configuration button.

 This will create 53 rules for the organization of your default site.
-You may have to repeat multiple times if you have multiple Organizations in your Maximo system that want to have the ability to create budgets.
+You may have to repeat multiple times if you have multiple A structural element of a Maximo database which is used for data sharing and is often aligned to a legal entity of an organisation.
+More in your Maximo system that want to have the ability to create budgets.

 If we open up the details of the first record from the BUDGETRULE object for “Actual Internal Labor” we can see that: